andres20980/kasten-docs/docs/references.md

 ### Export Storage â

-- When choosing a target for backup exports (aka Location Profiles), it is advisable to prioritize object storage over NFS.
-Object storage solutions (S3, S3-Compatible, Azure Blob, and Google Cloud Storage) provide multiple benefits over NFS.
-These solutions are designed to work across multiple data centers under a single namespace, and can be made more durable than NFS by distributing copies to multiple locations.
-It is more scalable and easier to manage when compared to NFS.
+- When choosing a target for backup exports (aka Location Profiles), it is advisable to prioritize object storage over NFS/SMB.
+Object storage solutions (S3, S3-Compatible, Azure Blob, and Google Cloud Storage) provide multiple benefits over NFS/SMB.
+These solutions are designed to work across multiple data centers under a single namespace, and can be made more durable than NFS/SMB by distributing copies to multiple locations.
+It is more scalable and easier to manage when compared to NFS/SMB.
 Additionally, Azure, S3 and S3-compatible solutions can be configured to mitigate ransomware attacks by enabling object locking and versioning to store immutable copies of your backup data.
 - Specific to VMware Tanzu clusters, Veeam Kasten supports Changed Block Tracking (CBT) to efficiently backup Persistent Volumes.
 This feature is extremely useful and improves performance when backing up large PVCs on VMware.
 For additional details, refer to the Block Mode Export section.
 Note that enabling CBT in the Veeam Kasten policy requires Tanzu Advanced licenses.
 Refer to the URL for additional details.

 ### Authorization and Authentication â